 INSTRUCTIONS AND ADVICE

-Last updated on 1st January 2019.
+Last updated on 15th December 2019.

-The main difficulty will obviously be that the 200 km, and even the 120km, are not small distances.
-It will be necessary that the body and especially the feet in particular will be able to take the endurance.
+The main difficulty will obviously be that the distances of 200km and even the 120km is no small achievement.
+It will be necessary that the body and especially the feet in particular, will be able to take the endurance.

 Good time management